 Winston may be in owner of the American branch of the Continental, but in Chapter 2 we visit the European Branch, with another name to set your mother’s heart a flutter, Franco Nero.
 And we learn much more about Winston… And just in case you haven’t heard of these films, which have much more gunfire than your average Quentin Tarantino movie.

 American Gods | First Look Trailer, American Gods

 So recently I watched his turn as Mr Wednesday in this adaptation of the Neil Gaiman book.
-And yes, THIS is the part we’ve been waiting for which eclipses all the rest.
+And yes, THIS is the part we’ve been waiting for that eclipses all the rest.
 As the mysterious Mr Wednesday, he stole – rightly – every scene from this all-star cast including Peter Stormare, Emily Browning, Crispin Glover and Gillian Anderson.
 Especially from the always fantastic Peter Stormare.
-And its hard to see anyone else in this Mr Wednesday role, especially on reading Nicolas Cage was offered this role.
+And it’s hard to see anyone else in this Mr Wednesday role, especially after reading Nicolas Cage was offered this role.

 The series, tells us about Shadow Moon, a man whose wife is killed in an accident just before his release from prison.
 On meeting Mr Wednesday he meets a variety of new and old Gods, all living in America and who are in conflict with each other.

 I won’t tell you much about his Mr Wednesday character, but McShane makes his character fun, charismatic and a joy to watch.
 This is from the moment he makes an appearance.
 Although I haven’t read the book I’ve heard from those who have, he’s perfect casting, And so now I so want to read the book after this first series revelation but will wait till the series returns for more of the revelations of those Gods.. of TV and film to return next year.